 I had no idea that Arizona produced great wines.
 Locals guided me to Willcox, an historic city along I-10 East of Tucson by around 85 miles.
 It is also 75 miles northeast of Bisbee.
 Here you can taste some great wines on Railroad Ave. or in the surrounding countryside.
 I focused my tasting in the four tasting rooms in town.
+It has a charming downtown to explore as well.

 Flying Leap: Tasted the 2013 Grenache Rose, dry and full-bodied, and the 2009 Syrah which is a full-bodied red with a taste of black cherries.
 100 N. Railroad Ave.